PatrickJS/angular-intercom/README.md

   // inject your app_id anyway you like .constant('INTERCOM_APPID', 'd0idn8ii')

-  .config(function($intercomProvider, INTERCOM_APPID) {
+  // Configure your $intercom module with appID .config(function($intercomProvider, INTERCOM_APPID) {
+    // Either include your app_id here or later on boot
     $intercomProvider
+      .appID(INTERCOM_APPID);

-      .asyncLoading(true) // you can include the script yourself or async load it .appID(INTERCOM_APPID); // either include your app id here or later on boot })
+    // you can include the Intercom's script yourself or use the built in async loading feature
+    $intercomProvider
+      .asyncLoading(true)
+  })
   .run(function($intercom, fakeUser) {
+    // boot Intercom after you have user data usually after auth success
     $intercom.boot(fakeUser); // app_id not required if set in .config() block })
   .controller('MainCtrl', function($scope, $intercom, fakeUser) {

     $scope.user = fakeUser;

-    // $on will trigger a safe $apply on $rootScope
+    // Register listeners to $intercom using $on that will trigger a safe $apply on $rootScope
     $intercom.$on('show', function() {
       $scope.showing = true; // currently Intercom onShow callback isn't working });